Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems: H o lder estimates at large scale

-where $C_\sg$ depends only on $d, m ,n, \sg$ and $A$. \end{theorem}
+where $C_\sigma$ depends only on $d, m ,n, \sigma$ and $A$. \end{theorem}

-We remark that estimate \eqref{holder_es_large} may fail for $0<r<\ve$, since no smoothness condition on the coefficients is required.
-Also, one cannot expect further estimates, like Lipschitz estimates, on $u_\varepsilon$, since no additional condition on $\{f_\al\}$ is imposed.
+We remark that estimate \eqref{holder_es_large} may fail for $0<r<\varepsilon$, since no smoothness condition on the coefficients is required.
+Also, one cannot expect further estimates, like Lipschitz estimates, on $u_\varepsilon$, since no additional condition on $\{f_\alpha\}$ is imposed.

 In the following, we denote $P^r(u):=P_{m-1}(u; 0, r)$, where $P_{m-1}(\cdot; 0, r)$ is given by Lemma \ref{pre_lem_poincare}.
-We will prove estimate \eqref{holder_es_large} by a compactness argument introduced in \cite{Avellaneda1987_Compactness}.
-To ensure our estimates are translation invariant in the compactness argument, we introduce the set of all matrices obtained from $A$ by translation,
+To ensure our estimates are translation invariant when applying the compactness argument, we introduce the set of translations of $A$ by

-\begin{lemma} Fix $\sg\in (0, 1)$.
-There exist $\ve_0\in(0, 1/2)$ and $\ta\in(0,1/8)$, depending on $d, m, n, \sg$ and $A$, such that
+\begin{lemma} Fix $\sigma\in (0, 1)$.
+There exist $\varepsilon_0\in(0, 1/2)$ and $\theta\in(0,1/8)$, depending on $d, m, n, \sigma$ and $A$, such that